Ah Lake Atitlán, it’s like the Liquorice Allsorts of Guatemala, there’s something there for everyone.

 Eat breakfast at The Blue Parrot:

-After a night in the Rover or Fe, nothing will sort you out quicker than a beauty of a (sort of) fry up in the blue parrot.
+After a night in the Rover or Fe, nothing will sort you out quicker than the beauty of a (sort of) fry-up in the blue parrot.
 And at 25q (€3) sure you can’t go wrong.

 Climb The Indian Nose:

-At this point, if you’re not all volcanoed out, why not brave all 9,000ft of the impressive Indian’s nose.
+At this point, if you’re not all volcanoes out, why not brave all 9,000ft of the impressive Indian’s nose?
 Stunning views and a bout of breathlessness await.

 Catch a rock show with Sonido Abusivo: